 Yong Zhuang

-I am an Assistant Professor in the School of Computing at Grand Valley State University, primarily focused on machine learning and data mining.
+I am an Assistant Professor in the School of Computing at Grand Valley State University, specializing in machine learning and data mining.

 Mar 31, 2024 I joined the 33rd ACM International Conference on Information and Knowledge Management (CIKM 2024) as a Program Committee Member.